sithmel/little-ds-toolkit/README.md

 * size: returns the number of items stored O(1)
 * remove: remove an item from the heap O(n)
 * toArray: return a partially sorted array O(1)
+* buildHeap: build the heap starting with an array O(n)

 union-find
 ==========